SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 -->

-The result of the `i == 1` comparison is of type `Bool`, and so this second example passes the type-check.
+The result of the `i == 1` comparison is of type `Bool`, and so this second example passes the type checking.
 Comparisons like `i == 1` are discussed in <doc:BasicOperators>.

 As with other examples of type safety in Swift,